 Do you want to make a difference to the care of critically ill patients?
-Then a career as a critical care nurse could be for you.
-Work in a variety of hospital settings, including:
+This postgraduate specialist course links theoretical content and practice, and prepares you for advanced practice, leadership and management in your specialist field.
+You'll be ready to work as a critical care nurse in a variety of hospital settings, including:

 - critical care units

 - cardiac units

 - emergency departments

 - high dependence nursing areas

 Postgraduate (further study)

 A postgraduate qualification can be undertaken by students who have already completed an undergraduate degree or possess significant, demonstrable work experience.
 Postgraduate courses include graduate certificates, graduate diplomas, master’s and PhDs, as well as specialist programs for industry professionals.